vzool/docs/app/user-guide.md

 ### Creating Items

-To add a new item to the collection just click the New button ("+") in the header.
+To add a new item to the collection, just click the New button ("+") in the header.
 This will open a blank [Item Detail](#Item-Detail) page for authoring content.

 ### Selecting & Opening Items

 Certain layouts allow for selecting items.
-List view items can be selected by toggling the checkbox on the left-side of its row, you can select-all _visible_ items by clicking the checkbox in the column header (keyboard shortcut: ⌘A Mac, Ctrl+A Win).
+List view items can be selected by toggling the checkbox on the left-side of its row; you can select-all _visible_ items by clicking the checkbox in the column header (keyboard shortcut: ⌘A Mac, Ctrl+A Win).
 The Card view shows a selection toggle when you hover over each card.

 Once one or more items are selected, a Delete button will appear in the header.
 Once two or more items are selected, a [Batch Edit](#Batch-Edit) button will appear in the header.

 ::: warning
 It is possible to quickly and irreversibly delete many items on this page.
-Always perform batch deletes carefully.
+Always perform batch deletes carefully!
 :::

 Alternatively, simply clicking on an item will take you to its [Item Detail](#Item-Detail) page.